Bubujka/vim-phpfmt/README.md

 Default mapping is `<leader>pcf` (formats a file) and `<leader>pcd` (formats the whole directory of the file).

-If you want to change it:
+If you want to change it, update `plugin/phpfmt.vim` file, editing these lines:

 ```viml
 nnoremap <silent><leader>pcd :call PhpFmtFixDirectory()<CR>